Cape Town is one of my favourite cities in the world.

 ‘Cause, you know, people actually die falling off Lion’s Head.

-And then we were at the top.
+And then we were there.

 And the views of Cape Town were breathtaking.